Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

-\begin{theorem} Let $K$ be a number field and $n$ be an integer such that $\frac{n}{2^{v_2(n)}}>2$ is composite.
+An improvement on Theorem \ref{inv min gen xn} (1) (Similar improvement as in Theorem \ref{inverse cluster size improv}): Let $K$ be a number field and $n$ be an integer such that $\frac{n}{2^{v_2(n)}}>2$ is composite.
 Then we get arbitrarily large finite families of degree $n$ extensions $L/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$, for which the Galois closure has minimal generating sets of cardinalities $2,3,\dots , \omega'(n)$ and these are the only possible cardinalities for minimal generating set of Galois closure of $L/K$.